 Please make the indicated modifications at P660 L8 as follows:

-An EHT STA shall support the following features with the exception that MRU support is not the mandatory requirement for a 20 MHz-only non-AP STA with 20 MHz-Only Limited Capabilities Support subfield equal to 1:
+An EHT STA shall support the following features:

 Please make modifications to P660L56 as indicated below:

-20 MHz channel width and all RU and MRU sizes and locations applicable to the 20 MHz channel width in the 2.4 GHz, 5 GHz, and 6 GHz bands (transmit and receive).
+20 MHz channel width and all RU and MRU sizes and locations applicable to the 20 MHz channel width in the 2.4 GHz, 5 GHz, and 6 GHz bands if the STA is not a 20 MHz-only non-AP STA with 20 MHz-Only Limited Capabilities Support subfield equal to 1 (transmit and receive).

 Please insert the following bullet at P660L58:

+Transmission and reception using 20 MHz channel width and all RU sizes and locations applicable to the 20 MHz channel width in the 2.4 GHz, 5 GHz, and 6 GHz bands if the STA is a 20 MHz-only non-AP STA with 20 MHz-Only Limited Capabilities Support subfield equal to 1.

 CID 16628, 17176